 2. Electronics and Accessories

-When passing through airport security to take an Indian Eagle flight, you’ll be required to remove certain electronics and accessories from your bags for individual screening.
-These items include:
+When passing through airport security you’ll be required to remove certain electronics and accessories from your bags for individual screening.
+Know what do you have to take out of your bag at airport security here.

 3. Outerwear and Belts

-Confused about what to take out at airport security?
-During the security screening, you’ll need to remove any bulky outerwear, such as coats and jackets.
+If you’re wondering, do I have to remove my belt at airport security?
+During the security check, you will need to remove any bulky apparel, such as coats and jackets.
 These items should be placed in a bin and sent through the X-ray machine alongside your other belongings.
 Additionally, belts with metal buckles must be removed and placed in a bin to ensure a smooth screening process.
 There are various travel sites online that provide you with the entire list of things not to carry at the airport.

 4. Shoes

+If you are thinking, do we have to remove shoes at airport security, here is your answer.
 Shoes are an essential part of the airport security process.
 In most cases, you’ll be required to remove your shoes and place them directly on the conveyor belt for screening.
-What Do You Have to Remove at Airport Security?
 This applies to all types of footwear, including sandals, sneakers, and boots.
 It’s advisable to wear slip-on shoes to make the process more convenient.

 Also Read: Airport Security: Dos and Don’ts